BlaineDev/431-2020/projects/projectB/study2-dataplan-status.md

 ## People Without an Approved Plan

-### Dr. Love is awaiting your revision which he very much hopes will be in by 9 PM tonight.
+### Dr. Love has received your revision, and is reviewing it now.

 - Arshiya Mariam
 - Aman Pande
 - Joe Powell
 - Zoe Sekyonda
 - Dipak Upadhyaya
-- T'yasah Walser & Nysia Wise
 - Wail Yar
 - Emily Zetzer

+### Dr. Love is awaiting your revision which he very much hopes will be in by 9 PM tonight.

+- T'yasah Walser & Nysia Wise

 ### Dr. Love is awaiting your initial submission which he very much hopes will be in as soon as possible.